skeletonlabs/skeleton/.changeset/weak-mugs-judge.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: fixed Modal shifting on open
+bugfix: Fixed an issue where Models would shift or wobble slightly on open